 The feeling was foreign and truth be told, daunting.
 The Gryffindor immediately felt off-put and her eyes scoured her house table but failed to find her romantic counterpart.
 Aeryn checked her wristwatch and then frowned.
 It was half past 7 – the normal time they reconvened in the morning – so where the hell was he?
 Had their prank preparation backfired?

-A small pang of panic gathered in the bottom of Aeryn’s stomach and grew bigger and bigger as her eyes zipped back and forth across the rest of the Great Hall … but Peter Pettigrew and the rest of the Marauders remained out of sight.
-However, Aeryn’s gaze finally locked on the Hufflepuff table, and more specifically, Gemma Rawnsley.
+A small pang of panic gathered in the bottom of Aeryn’s stomach and grew bigger and bigger as her eyes zipped back and forth across the rest of the Great Hall … but Peter and the rest of the Marauders remained out of sight.
+However, Aeryn’s gaze finally locked on the Hufflepuff table, and more specifically, Gemma.

 “Gemma, hi!”
 Aeryn greeted.
-Her voice with filled over abundant confidence to try and hide her anxiety.
+Her voice was filled with over abundant confidence to try and hide her anxiety.
 “Do you happen to know where Sirius is?
 I can’t find Peter but I figure he’s probably with his mates -“

 “They’re in the Hospital Wing,” Gemma muttered as she bit into a piece of toast and read the latest Daily Prophet headline.
 She pinched the bridge of her nose to try and wake herself up and then took a large gulp of coffee.